csc-training/GenieWebApp.jl/docs/src/openshift/command-line-interface.md

 oc --help
 ```

-The [OpenShift 3.11 documentation](https://docs.openshift.com/container-platform/3.11/welcome/index.html) explains how to use OpenShift with different commands.
+The [OKD 3.11 documentation](https://docs.okd.io/3.11/welcome/index.html) explains how to use OpenShift with different commands.

 ## Login
-Let's login to OpenShift using the token obtained from the web user interface.
+Let's login to OpenShift using the token obtained from the [Web User Interface](https://rahti.csc.fi:8443/console/).
 We recommend to keep the web user interface open if you want to see visually how your deployment is progressing.

 ```bash
 oc login "https://rahti.csc.fi:8443" --token=<hidden>